shijima-mei/shijima-mei/README.md

 come c+h freely if you see me alone don't hesitate to interact with me in whisp! . i usually drop a compliment or crown

-i am mainly seen with sai , fei and shrimp (faggot)
+i am mainly seen with sai , fei and shrimp (faggot) and sometimes with vio and mae

 <p align="center">
   —